Cycling in Greater Manchester: Utility cycling

 Cycling is a significant mode of transport for people commuting to work in Manchester.
 Current figures suggest that around 2% of all trips in Manchester are made by bike (2023).

-Transport for Greater Manchester aspire to "achieve at least a 300% increase in the levels of cycling across the city region by 2025" and have produced a corresponding cycling strategy.
+Transport for Greater Manchester (TfGM) aspires to "achieve at least a 300% increase in the levels of cycling across the city region by 2025" and has produced a corresponding cycling strategy.

 Greater Manchester Cycling Campaign is a volunteer-run group.
-Another pressure group for Greater Manchester is Walk Ride GM, which advocates for better environments and facilities for pedestrians as well as cyclists.
+Another pressure group in the city-region is Walk Ride GM, which advocates for better environments and facilities for pedestrians as well as cyclists.

-The Manchester Cycle Forum enables people with an interest in cycling to meet councillors and council staff from Manchester City Council, Transport for Greater Manchester staff, and representatives from various cycling and transport organisations to discuss cycling-related issues in the city.
+The Manchester Cycle Forum enables people with an interest in cycling to meet councillors and council staff from Manchester City Council, staff from TfGM, and representatives from various cycling and transport organisations to discuss cycling-related issues in the city.
 Meetings take place quarterly.

-Manchester Friends of the Earth coordinate the 'Love Your Bike' campaign, which promotes cycling as an environmentally friendly mode of transport.
-One of its activities is the 'Bike Friday' scheme, monthly rides from outer districts into the city centre.
-These are aimed at encouraging commuters to cycle in to work, benefiting from the added safety and sociability of riding in a group.
+Manchester Friends of the Earth coordinates the 'Love Your Bike' campaign, which promotes cycling as an environmentally friendly mode of transport.
+One of its activities is the 'Bike Friday' scheme, a series of monthly rides from outer districts into the city centre.
+These rides aim to encourage commuters to cycle to work, benefiting from the added safety and sociability of travelling in a group.

-In 2015, Manchester was described as a "terrible cycling city" by Helen Pidd, the North of England editor of the Guardian newspaper.
+In 2015 Manchester was described as a "terrible cycling city" by Helen Pidd, the North of England editor of The Guardian.